 - Not wind resistant

 8. Adidas AWP Shelter Gloves

-The Adidas AWP Shelter Gloves are intended to keep you warm during the extremely cold days.
-They’re also great for helping you to look good on your runs.
+The Adidas AWP Shelter Gloves are intended to keep you warm on extremely cold days.
+And, they also look great.

 The polyester material is built with double-bulk, meaning that you will have a lot of warmth when you wear these gloves.
 While they are not wind- or water-resistant, you will find that the bulk keeps the wind at bay.